Ouxsoft/LHTML/README.md

 Dynamic markup includes the presence of custom attributes, custom elements, and argument elements.
 These custom attributes and custom elements may or may not be defined in the HTML5 spec.
 Argument elements are not within the HTML5 spec.

-These elements and attributes act as the blueprints for dynamic content.
+These elements and attributes act as the blueprint for dynamic content.
 They provide instructions for the processor and act as placeholders.
 A processor MAY replace dynamic elements with rendered dynamic content.

 The document MAY use any tags for dynamic markup.
 Even pre-existing HTML5 tags can be enhanced or transformed.
 For example: